 • demand constant attention, to spend all your free time with them, & expect you to put aside tasks & down-time to focus on them

-• let you know that no matter how much you give, you’re falling short
+• indicate that no matter how much you give, you always fall short

-• say you’ve stupid but expect you to be lawyer, doctor, parent, lover….
+• say you’ve stupid but expect you to be their perfect cleaner, lawyer, doctor, parent, lover….